‘The moment when it really started to feel insane’: An oral history of the Scaramucci Era

 Max Boot, senior fellow at the Council on Foreign Relations: His weekly Saturday-morning meltdown was especially severe this week.
 You’re just trying to catch up, and then I’m catching up to the reactions to the tweets.
 It’s like being woken up with a pitcher of water on my face every morning.

-In the afternoon the president departs for West Virginia to speak at the annual Boy Scouts Jamboree.
+In the afternoon the president departs for West Virginia to speak at the quadrennial Boy Scouts Jamboree.

 Eli Stokols, Wall Street Journal: I was the pool reporter on duty the day of the Boy Scout Jamboree.
 We rolled to the Jamboree down this dirt road and came upon an amphitheater.